Building Trust Through Authentic Church Advertising Messages

 3. Keep It Consistent

 Your messaging should look and sound the same wherever people come across it.
 That includes your website, printed flyers, and social media.
 This doesn’t just help improve recognition.
 It helps people know what to expect, which builds trust over time.
-Repeating key values and staying true to your tone goes a long way.
+Repeating key values and staying true to your tone go a long way.

 Each message you put out should reflect the same heart and voice, whether it’s a tweet, a video ad, or a poster in the church lobby.
 That way, you’re not just attracting people with your ads.
 You’re giving them a preview of what they’ll experience when they walk through your church doors.